Dutch TV hosts dine on fried human buttock, belly

 Storm and Zeno said they got the idea after seeing the film "Alive" about how members of a rugby team ate human flesh to survive after their plane crashed in a remote spot.

-"Since than I have always wondered what human flesh would taste like," Zeno told Reuters.
+"Since then I have always wondered what human flesh would taste like," Zeno told Reuters.

 Both Zeno and Storm said they would not do it again because it would involve more surgery.